Market Reports for Three Silicon Valley Counties

 Single Family Home (houses, duet homes – not duplexes) in Santa Cruz County:

-Santa Cruz shows a 3-12% price decrease since last month, and a 3-9% drop since last year.
+Santa Cruz shows approximately a 12% price increase since last month, and rose roughly 11% compared to last year!
 This is a smaller market, so larger swings in data can be expected.

 The condominium and townhouse report for Santa Cruz County:

 Again, this is a very small data set so it may show more dramatic change than the market actually has.
-That said, this month has a 7% list price increase since last month, and a 3% decrease since last year.
-Sale prices decreased less than 1% since last month and a little more than 1% since last year.
-Likely this reflects more which sectors of the market are selling rather than the real values of properties across the county changing.
+This month has a rise of roughly 1-2% list price and approximately a 10% increase since last year.
+Sale prices increased around 0.5-1% since last month and about 9% since last year.
+This may reflect more which sectors of the market are selling rather than the real values of properties across the county changing.

 Looking to buy or sell a home in any of these areas?
 Please reach out to me for an appointment to chat by phone.
 If it seems like a good fit, we can arrange to meet in person and strategize your home buying or selling – no cost, no obligation, no pressure.